rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 If some type definitions are better than others, which of them are better?
 Apps are written so the decisions are being made, but based on what?

-I will give you an IMO, a very type centric view of programming:
+I will give you my very type centric view of programming:

 1. Well written program means well typed.
 Well typed means the types express what is happening.
-   This does not mean advanced or complex TS types, quite often it means the opposite.
 2. Types are more fundamental than a programming language.
-3. Try to bring the types in, decide if coding conventions can fill in the limitations in the language.
+3. Coding conventions supplement the language in implementing typing concepts.
 4. TS (or any programming language) programming needs a balancing act.
 My approach for writing TS is to balance principled and safe with approachable and informative.
-That balance is subjective and my balance point may differ from yours.
+That balance is subjective and project specific, my balance point may differ from yours.

 **Expanding on 2:**
 TS type checks my code, I type check TS (last post).
 A library (e.g. _office.js_) provides types, I type check these types and fix some of them (this post).
 Developer interventions are needed.
 Understanding of types does not change with a programming language environment.
 The cumbersomeness of their use does.
 TS is, comparatively speaking, not that bad.

 **Expanding on 3:**